 Tom joined Yabby Lake in 2008 and his vision for the direction and potential of Yabby Lake Vineyard and Heathcote Estate has seen some exciting recognition in recent times.

-Martin has been with the vineyard since the very beginning, almost 18 years – when Yabby Lake was just a single paddock.
+Martin has been with the vineyard for more than 20 years, since the very beginning - when Yabby Lake was just a single paddock.
 Martin has watched the vineyard ‘grow up’ around him and is responsible for the overall management of the property.
 Martin is hands-on year round throughout the entire process, from pruning in the winter time, to guiding the vines through the growing season and of course for harvest.
 He manages a small permanent team which grows to include a number of contractors at the busy times of the year.
 Martin brings a wealth of knowledge to the team, and his intimate understanding of this site is critical to allowing our special vineyard to reach its potential.

 Winemaker and Winery Manager

 Chris has been with the Yabby Lake family for 15 years now, with an in depth knowledge of the two vineyard sites and their evolution over this period.
 Chris’ exposure to the wine industry began at an early age when his grandfather was a grape grower, turned winemaker in the Yarra Valley.
 From 1993 to 2001 he worked with his family to successfully create a wine and tourism business in the Yarra Valley.